 3. Write and deploy something new.
 (I don't have any suggestions

 In any case, I don't think that this is my bailiwick anymore, and

 it's certainly not ECF-CIS's bailiwick.
 Incidents and RITMs associated

 In my opinion there is still another option which is make the hook smart enough so that it only triggers the check_mk workflow whenever "checkmk_.*" variables are updated/added/removed in the ENC entries.

-#1 Updated by Gerard Bernabeu Altayo about 5 years ago
+#1 Updated by Gerard Bernabeu Altayo over 5 years ago

 Another email from Tim:

 For what it's worth, I've put this into something resembling a